 Our dedication to the advancement of automation extends beyond technology to the education of current and future automation and robotic designers with simulation tools, teaching programs and on-site services.

 From a component to a complete system consisting of drives, sensors, valves, a connector system and air preparation – Festo offers products, special and complete solutions for all sectors and production operations.

-Smaller batches and different types of product in the same plant – these are the market demands to which more and more manufacturers in the process industries need to adjust.
-The answer is plants based on the “Lego principle”.
-Users can add modules or switch them off in line with requirements.
+Small batches and multiple products in the same plant — these are the market demands to which more and more manufacturers need to adjust.
+The answer is based on the "Lego principle."

-The short tips in this white paper are intended as a guide to selecting tools which will help you to save valuable time in the eight-phase model of the value creation process.
+The short tips in this white paper are intended as a guide to selecting tools which will help users to save valuable time in the eight-phase model of the value creation process.

 In many process automation applications, the pressure and flow of gases are controlled.
 Explosion protection requirements mean that an inert atmosphere is often created and maintained in reactors and process tanks in a plant.
 This is usually done with nitrogen and in some cases also with argon.
 Other applications include the transfer of materials between process tanks and filling, using inert gas, air, sterile air and carbon dioxide.

 The global market for valves and valve terminals today is so large that it is almost impossible to maintain an overview.
 Often, price seems the only buying criterion.
 But it pays to look more closely, particularly with regard to higher productivity and process reliability.

 The majority of electro-mechanical axis utilise extruded aluminium profile in a range of sizes with a single guide rail and bearing arrangement driven by an electric motor through a belt or ball screw arrangement.